 - (d) the environmental impacts of traffic and transport infrastructure can be identified, assessed and taken into account including appropriate opportunities for avoiding and mitigating any adverse effects, and for net environmental gains; and - (e) patterns of movement, streets, parking and other transport considerations are integral to the design of schemes, and contribute to making high quality places. - 111.
 Development should only be prevented or refused on highways grounds if there would be an unacceptable impact on highway safety, or the residual cumulative impacts on the road network would be severe. - 112.
-Within this context, applications for development should: - (a) give priority first to pedestrian and cycle movements, both within the scheme and with neighbouring areas; and second so far as possible to facilitating access to high quality public transport, with layouts that maximise the catchment area for bus or other public transport services, and appropriate facilities that encourage public transport use; (b) address the needs of people with disabilities and reduced mobility in relation to all modes of transport; (c) create places that are safe, secure and attractive - which minimise the scope for conflicts between pedestrians, cyclists and vehicles, avoid unnecessary street clutter, and respond to local character and design standards; (d) allow for the efficient delivery of goods, and access by service and emergency vehicles; and (e) be designed to enable charging of plug-in and other ultra-low emission vehicles in safe. accessible and convenient locations.
-113. All developments that will generate significant amounts of movement should be required to provide a travel plan, and the application should be supported by a transport statement or transport assessment so that the likely impacts of the proposal can be assessed.
-Planning Practice Para 002 Travel Plans, The application is supported by a Travel Guidance: Travel Plans, Transport Assessments and Statements are all ways of assessing and mitigating the negative transport impacts of development in order to promote sustainable development.
+Within this context, applications for development should: - (a) give priority first to pedestrian and cycle movements, both within the scheme and with neighbouring areas; and second so far as possible to facilitating access to high quality public transport, with layouts that maximise the catchment area for bus or other public transport services, and appropriate facilities that encourage public transport use;

+- (b) address the needs of people with disabilities and reduced mobility in relation to all modes of transport; - (c) create places that are safe, secure and attractive which minimise the scope for conflicts between pedestrians, cyclists and vehicles, avoid unnecessary street clutter, and respond to local character and design standards; - (d) allow for the efficient delivery of goods, and access by service and emergency vehicles; and - (e) be designed to enable charging of plug-in and other ultra-low emission vehicles in safe, accessible and convenient locations. - 113.
+All developments that will generate significant amounts of movement should be required to provide a travel plan, and the application should be supported by a transport statement or transport assessment so that the likely impacts of the proposal can be assessed.

+Planning Practice Guidance: Travel Plans, Transport Assessments and Statements (2014) (CD12.12) Para 002 Travel Plans, Transport Assessments and Statements are all ways of assessing and mitigating the negative transport impacts of development in order to promote sustainable development.
 They are required for all developments which generate significant amounts of movements.
+The application is supported by a Travel Plan and Transport Assessment.